otvin/compiler2/README.md

 there are many register-allocation algorithms that can be applied to the TAC in future versions.
 With the first compiler I wrote, it got very difficult to determine where different symbols lived in memory.
 In Compiler2 everything lives on the stack.
 GCC does the same thing if optimizations are all turned off; you will notice that, for example, after a function is invoked, GCC copies all function parameters to the stack.
-My opinion is that this design will make it easier to surpass the functionality of my previous attempt.
+My opinion is that this design has made it easier to surpass the functionality of my previous attempt.

 ### To run it: